henokmulat/airbnb-clone-project/README.md

 - A **Review** is written by a **User** for a **Property** they have booked.
 - A **Payment** is linked to one **Booking** and records transaction details.

+## Feature Breakdown

+- **User Management**
+  This feature handles secure user registration, authentication, and profile management.
+It ensures that users can safely create accounts, log in, and manage their personal information throughout their interaction with the platform.

+- **Property Management**
+  Allows hosts to create, update, and manage property listings.
+This includes adding detailed descriptions, images, and pricing, making it easy for users to browse and select properties that fit their needs.

+- **Booking System**
+  Enables users to reserve properties for specific dates.
+The system manages booking details, availability checks, and allows users to view and modify their reservations.

+- **Payment Processing**
+  Integrates a secure payment gateway to handle transactions between guests and hosts.
+It records payment details and ensures that financial operations are reliable and safe.

+- **Review System**
+  Allows users to leave ratings and reviews for properties they have stayed at.
+This feature helps maintain transparency and builds trust within the community by providing valuable feedback.

+- **Data Optimization**
+  Implements efficient database queries and indexing to optimize data retrieval and storage.
+This ensures the platform remains responsive and scalable as the user base grows.